Computation and Cognition

 Master of Engineering in Computation and Cognition (Course 6-9P)

 The Master of Engineering in Computation and Cognition program builds on the Bachelor of Science in Computation and Cognition (Course 6-9).
-The master's program provides additional depth in computational and brain science through coursework and a substantial thesis.
-The student selects (with departmental review and approval) 42 units of advanced graduate subjects, which include two concentration subjects in biology and/or computational biology plus a third subject in electrical engineering and computer science and/or biology.
+The master's program provides additional depth in computation and brain science through coursework and a substantial thesis.
+The student selects (with departmental review and approval) 42 units of advanced graduate subjects within and at the intersection of these areas.
 A further 24 units of electives are chosen from a restricted departmental list of math electives.

 The Master of Engineering degree also requires 24 units of thesis credit.
 While a student may register for more than this number of thesis units, only 24 units count toward the degree requirement.